-My ministry career began in my home town Vancouver, BC and includes 25 years of international missions work.
-I have enjoyed exploring the world in such diverse places as The Philippines, Uganda, and most nations of western Europe.
-With a background in Human Resources I served in progressively more senior leadership roles for Communitas.
-In 2016, after 15+ years of serving with the Mission, I resigned my position as Chief People Officer to launch Artesia ReSourcing.
-I am keenly interested in helping leaders understand which roles bring out their best contribution, and I have years of experience in designing assessment processes that support this passion.
-Outside of work, I love to explore the beauty of the Pacific Northwest, volunteer in community organizations, and foster my local friendships.
+My ministry career began in my home town of Vancouver, BC, and now includes 25+ years of cross-cultural missions experiences.
+I have enjoyed exploring the world in such diverse places as the Philippines, Uganda, Mexico, as well as throughout the many nations of western Europe.
+Over the course of 15 years I worked with Communitas International in various senior leadership roles, which included leading the Human Resources impetus for the Mission as well serving on the Senior Leadership Team.
+In 2016, I resigned my position as Chief People Officer of Communitas to co-found Artesia ReSourcing.
+I am keenly interested in helping leaders rise to their potential in roles that suit their calling, and I have many years of experience in designing practical assessment processes that support this passion.
+Outside of work, I love exploring the beauty of the Pacific Northwest, volunteering in community organizations, and deepening my local friendships.

 I help pioneering leaders and pastors engage fresh ways to lead and multiply mission-shaped communities while tending to their holistic formation along the way.
 Having worked for 30+ years in cross-cultural missions, church planting and pastoring, I know personally how hard and soul-depleting ministry can become.
 I can identify with the challenges that grate on the souls of shepherd-teacher leaders, and I’m equally familiar with the stresses that plague apostolic-prophetic-evangelistic leaders.
 My heart goes out to both those in nurturing roles and those in advancement roles.
 I want to help these leaders - women and men alike - lead well and in ways that promote their growth in faith, hope and love.